-To describe the 9 August poll as 'flawed' would be a gross underrt is mid-December 1990 at the École Ar- popular movement and thus cure the people of gentine in Port-au-Prince and the votes are their new-found thirst for democracy. being counted by candlelight.
-About nine out of ten of the giant ballot papers unfolded president but it was only when the body-count and held up for scrutiny express a preference of drowned Haitians washing up on Miami him as one of President George Bush Sr's personal observers, has seen enough: turning from the counting-table and pushing through the crowd, he snorts, to no-one in particular, "The people have spoken - the bastards!"
+To describe the 9 August poll as 'flawed' would be a gross undercontinued on page 2 ➤ t is mid-December 1990 at the École Arpopular movement and thus cure the people of gentine in Port-au-Prince and the votes are their new-found thirst for democracy. being counted by candlelight.
+About nine out of ten of the giant ballot papers unfolded president but it was only when the body-count and held up for scrutiny express a preference of drowned Haitians washing up on Miami utes, one man, wearing a badge identifying store Democracy' swung into action with Aristide state penniless. him as one of President George Bush Sr's personal observers, has seen enough: turning from the counting-table and pushing through the crowd, he snorts, to no-one in particular, "The people have spoken - the bastards!"